Rohit-git7/DeFi-Credit-Scoring-System-Zeru-/README.md

 # DeFi-Credit-Scoring-System-Zeru-
 DeFi Credit Scoring System - The goal is to develop a robust machine learning model that assigns a credit score between 0 and 1000 to each wallet, based solely on historical transaction behavior.
 Higher scores indicate reliable and responsible usage; lower scores reflect risky, bot-like, or exploitative behavior.

-The Architecture for this model is as follows:
+The Architecture for this model is as follows

 ┌─────────────────────┐     ┌──────────────────────┐     ┌─────────────────────┐
 │                     │     │                      │     │                     │